How to Start a Window Replacement Business

 Partnership

-A partnership involves two or more people sharing the responsibilities, profits, and losses of a business.
-Partnerships can either be general, where all typically share equal responsibilities (or as defined in the partnership agreement), or limited, where one or more partners have limited liability and do not partake in daily operations.
+A general partnerships involves two or more people sharing the responsibilities, profits, and losses of a business.
+Partnerships can either be general, where all typically share equal responsibilities or as defined in the partnership agreement (see partnership agreement definition), or limited, where one or more partners have limited liability and do not partake in daily operations.
 Read limited partnership definition.

 In the context of a window replacement business, a partnership can pool skills and resources, potentially accelerating growth.
 On the downside, disagreements can arise, and each partner is liable for the actions of the other in a general partnership.
 For instance, if a partner makes a poor decision that leads to a lawsuit, all partners might be held accountable, with their personal assets at risk.